Sapphire Solar Farm NSW

 Major civil works

 During this phase of the construction the bulk of the civil works takes place.
-This includes the construction of new internal access roads, excavation and earthworks (if necessary), installation of the internal electrical reticulation system, construction of the high voltage substation and main transmission line network.
+This includes the construction of new internal access roads, excavation and construction of the turbine foundations, installation of the internal electrical reticulation system, construction of the high voltage substation and main transmission line network.

 Current Stage